“What then is time? If no one asks me, I know what it is. If I wish to explain it to him who asks, I do not know.” St. Augustine of Hippo.

 Memory recall can be unconscious, but with consciousness, memories can more powerfully be re-lived.
 This may be what consciousness is for.
 Consciousness sorts the past, present and future, and with it comes a sense of a continuous, uniform, forward-flowing time.
 Isaac Newton declared that this time was an absolute.
 For Einstein, time only existed as a part of SpaceTime, not as an independent entity, and only a local one.

 “Only ghosts can hear the sounds of an eternally, uniformly occurring tick-tock.
 Ask an intelligent man who is not a scholar what time is and you will see that he takes time to be this ghostly tick-tock There is no audible tick-tock everywhere in the world that could be considered as time.”
 Albert Einstein

 For Nicholas Humphrey, the sensation of time is a tool of the mind for organizing memory and experience.

 “Suppose indeed that human beings travel through life as in a “time ship” that like a spaceship has a prow and a stern and room inside for us to move around“.
 A History of the Mind, 2008.

 “Thus, what happens in the thick moment of conscious sensation, Monet seems to be suggesting, is not that we blend past, present, and future but rather that we take a single moment and hold on to it just as it is – so that each moment is experienced as it happens for longer than it happens.
 Seeing Red, 2006.

 One physicist, Richard A. Muller, suggests that time very much does exist, and moves forward in the ongoing expansion of SpaceTime that has been happening since the Big Bang.

-NOW may be what rides the crest of this wave of new SpaceTime being created by our ever expanding Universe, and we, with our conscious awareness, unique riders on this surf.
+NOW may be what rides the crest of this wave of new SpaceTime continually being created by our ever expanding Universe, and we, with our conscious awareness, as unique riders on this surf.